 Somewhere in the suburbs of Reykjavik, my bus stops, the doors open, and I’m hit with a blast of arctic air; it is cold, very cold.
-Stepping out into the frozen void, seemingly abandoned in a vacant street of snow and ice, the sky a jet black despite being nearly ten in the morning, I make my way to a small house on the edge of a stream that has long been frozen white.
+Stepping out into the frozen void, seemingly abandoned in a vacant street of snow and ice, the sky a jet black despite being nearly ten in the morning, I make my way to a small house on the edge of a stream that had long been frozen white.

 I was staying with an elderly retired couple, Teddy and Arnheiour, who lived just outside of Reykjavik, the single-story home dark, covered in wood paneling and furniture I haven’t seen since my youth.
 Why did I have the feeling I just wandered onto the set of Fargo?

 My reason for being in Reykjavik, other than my perpetual curiosity, was practical.
-A layover courtesy of Icelandic Air, which found that by breaking up the flight from North America to Europe, it could say money and hence offer cheaper airfare.
+A layover courtesy of Icelandic Air, which found that by breaking up the flight from North America to Europe, it could save money and hence offer cheaper airfare.
 Naturally, I jumped at the chance to spend a day or two during the dead of winter in the world’s most Northern capital, a city that barely qualifies as such with a population of just over 100,000.

 Unpacking a change of clothing, I headed to the shower.
 The sulfur-laden water reeked of rotten eggs.
 In Iceland, hot water is literally piped in directly from the ground, and supposedly has all sorts of health benefits.
 I dried myself off and, after applying some fragrant deodorant, found myself smelling akin to a breakfast burrito.
 Well, it was better than a deviled egg.